manasagowda579/Snake-game-using-Python/README.md

 Creating a simple snake game using Python and pygame

 # Introduction
-As kids we all have played the snake game and definitley never wanted to lose.
-Here is a simple code to bulid the classic game called Snake using Python.
+As kids we all have played the snake game and definitely never wanted to lose.
+Here is a simple code to build the classic game called Snake using Python.

 # Objective
 To help navigate the snake to get its food without touching the borders.